Arc676/ChatBot/README.md

 |-tokens
 ```
 Use the `startbot` script to run the bots *while you are in the directory* i.e. `./startbot botname`.
-The script will run `node` with the specified script in the background.
+The script will run `python3` with the specified script in the background.

 The bots folder contains the bot scripts.